$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Benchmarking

-We present additional benchmarks for the remaining production stations.
-Each simulation run, we sample from the DRF regrown on the corresponding cell graphs.
+We present additional benchmarks for the CPDAG harmonization strategy and the remaining production stations from the MEC enumeration strategy.
+Average varsortability before standardization is reported in Table \ref{table:varsort} and Table \ref{table:compute} states compute time for each of the benchmark scenarios.
+As expected, varsortability ranges between $0.7$ in the first station and $0.22$ in station five.
+The full assembly line exhibits varsortabiliy close to $0.5$ indicating that ordering variables by their marginal variances does not give any insights regarding the causal ordering.
+In each simulation run, we sample from the DRF regrown on the corresponding layer-induced subgraphs.

 We find that results vary substantially across stations.
-Figure \ref{fig:station1_benchmark} reports results for the first station.
+Figure \ref{fig:station1_benchmark} and \ref{fig:station1_cpdag_bench} report results for the first station.
 DirectLiNGAM performs best while NOTEARS is not able to detect any edges.
-GraN-DAG and PC Algorithm results are very unstable throughout all benchmarks.
-In Figure \ref{fig:station2_benchmark} station two benchmarks are depicted.
-In this case, NOTEARS performs best.
-Figure \ref{fig:station3_benchmark} reports station three benchmarks where DirectLiNGAM and NOTEARS demonstrate similar performance.
-In Figure \ref{fig:station4_benchmark} station four benchmarks suggest that NOTEARS outperforms DirectLiNGAM in terms of SHD and precision.
-In terms of recall and F1 score however, DirectLiNGAM performs best.
-On station five (Figure \ref{fig:station5_benchmark}) DirectLiNGAM overall performs best.
+GraN-DAG results are very unstable throughout all benchmarks.
+The PC algorithm performs only slightly worse than DirectLiNGAM and SCORE's performance dropped when transformed to the corresponding MEC.

+In Figure \ref{fig:station2_benchmark} and \ref{fig:station2_cpdag_bench} Station \(2\) two benchmarks are depicted.
+In this case, NOTEARS performs best in the context of recovering the true DAG.
+When converted to CPDAGs, NOTEARS performance drops and PC algorithm performance increases drastically.
+Figure \ref{fig:station3_cpdag_bench} reports Station \(3\) benchmarks for the CPDAG harmonization strategy.
+In this case the PC algorithms outperforms all other routines when compared to the ground truth CPDAG.
+In Figures \ref{fig:station4_benchmark} and \ref{fig:station4_cpdag_bench} Station \(4\) benchmarks suggest again that the PC algorithm outperforms all other causal discovery algorithms.
+On station five (Figure \ref{fig:station5_benchmark} and \ref{fig:station5_cpdag_bench}) SCORE overall performs best on DAG level and the PC algorithm draws equal for the CPDAG harmonization strategy.
+Laslt, Figure \ref{fig:full_cpdag_benchmark} illustrates the full line benchmark results for the CPDAG harmonization strategy.
+As mentioned in the main text, NOTEARS performs best overall, GraN-DAGs behavior is very unreliable, and the PC algorithm is the runner-up.
+Yet, none of the procedures is able to perform significantly better than \textit{random regress}.